Musical Note Frequency Reference

 Every note, every octave, in hertz

-This reference lists the equal-temperament frequency of every musical note from C0 up to B8.
-It is built for musicians, audio developers, instrument builders and anyone wiring up a synthesiser or tuner.
-Frequencies are computed live from the A4 reference pitch you choose, so you can read off standard 440 Hz tuning or any alternative such as 432 Hz or 442 Hz.
+This reference lists the equal-temperament frequency of every musical note from C0 through B8 — 108 pitches in total.
+It is built for musicians, audio engineers, instrument builders, synthesiser designers, and developers writing tuners, tone generators, or audio analysis tools.
+Frequencies are recomputed live from whichever A4 reference pitch you choose, so you can read off standard 440 Hz tuning or any alternative.

 How it works

-In twelve-tone equal temperament, every semitone is the same frequency ratio: the twelfth root of two.
-Starting from a fixed anchor, the frequency of any note is:
+In twelve-tone equal temperament, every semitone is the same frequency ratio — the twelfth root of two, approximately 1.05946.
+Starting from the A4 anchor, the frequency of any note is:

-Here n is the MIDI note number (A4 = 69) and A4 is the reference pitch in hertz.
-Because the exponent is linear in n, moving up twelve semitones adds 12/12 = 1 to the exponent and doubles the frequency — one octave.
-Moving down twelve halves it.
-That single formula generates the entire table.
+Here n is the MIDI note number (A4 = 69, middle C = 60) and A4 is the reference pitch in hertz.
+Moving up twelve semitones adds exactly 1.0 to the exponent and doubles the frequency — one octave.
+Moving down twelve semitones halves it.
+That single formula produces the entire 108-note table.